What Are the California Wage And Hour Statute Of Limitations?

 The two-year FLSA limitations period applies to this type of suit.

-It can be confusing to figure out what kinds of wage and hour claims you have and when the statutory clock started running.
+Don't wait too long to pursue your wage claim, California!
+It's confusing to figure out what kinds of wage and hour claims you have and when the statutory clock started running.

 The best way to protect yourself is to contact an experienced employment law attorney.